 The applesauce makes the muffins super moist without using a ton of oil.
 When you take your first bite you taste the sugary crumb topping, but then the applesauce hits you at the end with a burst of flavor.

 - Applesauce – you can use homemade applesauce or one from the store!
 I prefer to use unsweetened applesauce for a muffin that is not super sweet.
+You can also use it in cake or brownies!

 - Eggs and oil – use one egg and a neutral vegetable oil for these muffins.
 Feel free to use a flax egg to make these muffins vegan.